WHERE RECIPROCITY CREATES COMMUNITY

 Chris McAneny, the founder and CEO of Rise and Thrive Development, brings over 20 years of experience in nonprofit management, program creation, and program delivery.
 Chris was the founder and former Director of 3E Now, a non-profit organization that offered violence prevention education to thousands of teenagers and young adults in Southwestern Pennsylvania.
 Chris is a certified Dialectical Therapy Skills instructor and has managed family support programs in local homeless shelters.
 He has created and led college and career support programs for youth facing housing insecurity in Allegheny County.

-With a Sustainable Design Certificate from Boston Architectural College, Chris has combined his expertise in architectural design
+With a Sustainable Design Certificate from Boston Architectural College, Chris has combined his expertise in architectural design with a deep commitment to social impact.

 Throughout his career, Chris has focused on working with trauma-stricken communities, understanding their unique challenges, and developing tailored solutions to meet their basic needs while building pathways for everyone to reach the stars.
 His extensive experience has equipped him with the skills and knowledge to effectively manage and execute housing projects, providing shelter and supporting residents' overall well-being.